-In addition to recycled water being used to irrigate landscaping, the apartment community will incorporate the latest water-efficient appliances and fixtures and each have their own individual water meter, which allows residents to actively take control of their water usage and monitor their conservation efforts.
+In addition to recycled water being used to irrigate landscaping, the apartment community will incorporate the latest water-efficient appliances and fixtures, each with their own individual water meter, which allows residents to take control of their water usage and actively monitor their conservation efforts.

 Will you replace grass with less water-intensive groundcover?

 We will use artificial turf in many areas that functionally require manicured turf, such as a dog run or children’s play area.
 All other areas will be low water use spreading groundcover or shrubs, and possibly some naturalizing grasses in bio-retention facilities.
 Recycled water will be used for all landscaping within the Revitalized Solana Highlands community.

 What are you planning to do with the trees?

 Trees will be removed during grading.
 We are currently studying options for preserving some of the mature trees along S. Nardo Ave.
 Preservation options will depend on the exact location of tree in relation to the new grading, and the condition of the trees, which will be evaluated by a professional arborist.
 In total, two new trees will be planted for every tree that is removed based on the current landscape plan.

 What is your plan regarding the birds in the trees when removing them?